 Proven Results | High Success 500 + Reviews

-In this article, we are going to help you ace the Civil Service interview.
+Know how to ace a Civil Service Interview.
 You will have spent many hours crafting and agonising over your application to work in the Civil Service, following which a real sense of relief and achievement comes over you on clicking the ‘Submit’ button.
 You will have prepared your competency examples, either setting them out in a 250-word STAR format, or embedding the essence of each within an application statement of up to 1,500 words.
 If you have scored high enough marks in the ‘sift’ you will receive an invitation for a Civil Service Interview, if not, you have missed out – it’s black and white.
-If you keep getting through the Civil Service application sift and keep getting rejected at the inteview stage it can be very frustrating.
-How can you prepare for the Civil Service interview and succeed?
+If you are struggling with Civil Service applications you might find it helpful to read how to best write an anonymised CV.
+However, you might be a candidate who is succeeding at application stage but keep getting rejected at the inteview stage it can be very frustrating!
+So how can you prepare for the Civil Service interview and succeed?

 Download Interview Preparation Guide